This post may contain affiliate links. Please read our disclosure policy.

 - Using a spirzlier, spiralize zucchini.
 Place zucchini in a strainer over the sink, rinse with cold water and toss with salt.
 Let strain for 15-20 minutes while you prepare the walnut pesto.

-- In a food processor, mix basil, garlic, lemon juice, walnuts, avocado, EVOO, red pepper chili flakes and salt + pepper.
-Once smooth, mix in Parm last.
+- In a food processor, pulse basil, garlic, lemon juice, walnuts, avocado, EVOO, red pepper chili flakes and salt + pepper.
+Once smooth, mix in Parmesan.
 If your pesto is too thick, add in a little more lemon juice or EVOO.

 - In a medium to large sized skillet, heat zoodles for no more than 5 minutes.
 You do not want them to get soggy!
 Mix in pesto, reserving some for topping.
 Enjoy immediately.

 Nutritional information is provided as a courtesy and is automatically calculated.
 It should only be construed as an estimate rather than a guarantee.
 Ingredients can vary and Kroll's Korner can’t make any guarantees to the accuracy of this information.